Chip1212/WAISN_inventory/README.md

 **Acessing the application**

-To get the application up and running, download and unzip this file.
-Ensure that django is installed on your machine.
+To get the application up and running, download this folder and ensure that django is installed on your machine.

 Use terminal to navigate to the "mysite" directory within the downloaded folder.